Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Tangent sheaf and automorphisms

 In this section we analyse the tangent sheaf of a genus two singularity.
-For a complete Gorenstein curve of genus two with markings, we translate the absence of infinitesimal automorphisms into a (mostly) combinatorial condition.
-The crimping space naturally makes an appearance in the process.
+For a complete pointed Gorenstein curve of genus two, we translate the absence of infinitesimal automorphisms into a (mostly) combinatorial criterion.
+We will use this in Section \ref{sec:stability}, when we define stability conditions on the stack of pointed Gorenstein curves of genus two, to make sure that the resulting substacks are Deligne-Mumford.

+In the first lemma, we find conditions for a vector field on the normalisation, vanishing at the preimage of the singular point, to descend to the singular curve.
+We do so by an explicit computation in the Zariski-local coordinates of the previous section.